Step away from the drafting table - buildings aren’t 2D, so why would you design them in 2D?

 What is BIM?

-BIM tools are popular in these industries because its 3D design capabilities take drafting a step further than traditional 2D design.
-BIM software allows users to visualize what their buildings will look like upon completion.
+Another thing to note is that BIM tools are popular in these industries because their 3D design capabilities take drafting a step further than traditional 2D design.
+BIM software allows users to visualize their buildings' appearance upon completion.

 Who uses BIM?

 BIM software is not just for architects.
 These tools store massive amounts of information within the platform, making them applicable to users in many different fields within the building industry.

 AEC (Architecture, Engineering, Construction)

 AEC professionals are the most apparent group using building design tools.
 Think of everything in the building and design lifecycle from initial concepts and ideation of designing structures to post-construction management of that infrastructure to keep up with maintenance.